marioem/RepData_PeerAssessment1/PA1_template.md

 rownames(tbl) <- c("mean", "median")
 ```

-The mean and median values of the total number of steps taken per day is shown in the following table:
+The mean and median values of the total number of steps taken per day are shown in the following table:

 ```r